| Cyber Housewives Addicted to the

 you."
 Women usually cyber-flirt because it gives them opportunities to act in a

+manner which they would not act in real life.
 Cyber Housewife Shelly shared with me during our interview that "I began to become

 very addicted to wanting to talk to others.
 Men mostly.
 I liked the flirting and the way